 EU sends mixed message on Turkey as 'safe' haven

-The European Commission says Greece will still be required to assess individual claims after Athen's declared Turkey a safe country for refugees.
+The European Commission says Greece will still be required to assess individual claims after Athens declared Turkey a safe country for refugees.

 "I think it is not something very strange with this decision," EU home affairs commissioner Ylva Johansson, told reporters on Tuesday (8 June).